-An Innovative Approach to Dementia Care (All Provider Levels EMR-Paramedic) – Charles Butler & Mary Pitsch
+An Innovative Approach to Dementia Care [Medical/Operations] (All Provider Levels EMR-Paramedic) – Charles Butler & Mary Pitsch

 What is dementia and why does it require a unique response?
 What role can EMS play in improving the care for these persons?
 How did one community come together to focus specifically on dementia crisis?
 This unique session is being co-presented by the State’s Dementia Specialist and members of the Dementia Crisis Care Task Force of Sheboygan County.
 In the first part of this session, presenters will provide attendees a realistic picture of dementia care in Wisconsin as well as provide an overview of dementia from a physiologic perspective.
 We will also discuss the importance of understanding dementia in any EMS response and especially in the context of dementia crisis.